TransparentHealth/cdex.staging/README.md

 make build
 ```

-You might also need / want to build the static assets inside the running sharemyhealth_app container:
+You might also need / want to build the static assets inside the running smh_app container:
 ```bash
 # (from the cdex.dev folder:)
 docker-compose exec smh_app bash